ribeiro-jenny/FinalProjectVS/README.md

 #### General Discussion of Part 2

-The most diffucult part of this part was the particle filtering.
-Originally I mistakenly tripled the particle count causing the algorithm to run incredible slowly.
-Particle filtering is an expensive computation that can be speed up with parallezation.
-It would be intresting to extend this assigment by paralizing the filtering to see what the speed up would be.
+The most difficult part of this section was the particle filtering.
+Originally, I mistakenly tripled the particle count, causing the algorithm to run incredibly slowly.
+Particle filtering is an expensive computation that can be sped up with parallezation.
+It would be interesting to extend this assignment by paralizing the filtering to see what the speed up would be.

-Although it was intresting to explore particle filters I do not think it would be useful for Game AI.
+Although it was interesting to explore particle filters, I do not think it would be useful for Game AI.
 It is most useful in uncontrolled volitale enviorments.
-Since you can give agents all information needed in a game this algorithm would be over kill.
-It is computationally expensive and wouldn't improve the game play by using it.
+Since you can give agents all information needed in a game, this algorithm would be overkill.
+It is computationally expensive and wouldn't improve the gameplay by using it.

 ## Refrences